teamILLO/Stockin/design_and_planning.md

 **Write Here**

 ## View
+#### 0. Headers and footers
+**HEADER 1**
+- If the user clicks on Report button, he/she is navigated to Report Page.
+- If the user clicks on My Page button, he/she is navigated to My Page.
+- If the user clicks on Logout button, he/she is navigated to Prelogin Page.
+**FOOTER**
+- If the user clicks on twitter icon, he/she is navigated to the twitter page of the team.
+- If the user clicks on facebook icon, he/she is navigated to the facebook page of the team.
+- If the user clicks on linked-in icon, he/she is navigated to the linked-in page of the team.
+- If the user clicks on Home button, he/she is navigated to Main Page.
+- If the user clicks on repo

 #### 1. Prelogin page
 - Left half lets user sign in with his/her account
    - If the user clicks on Login button, user is navigated to Main Page.